quickbrnfx/medical-device-reference-platform/engineering/architecture/README.md

 Rather than specifying implementation details, architecture defines system elements, allocates responsibilities, and establishes the relationships between them.

-Architecture serves as the bridge between Requirements Engineering and Implementation.
+Architecture serves as the structural foundation of the system, organizing requirements into a coherent design while integrating constraints and decisions from cross-cutting engineering disciplines.

 ---